Your Path to Online Privacy

 Do I need to be a “techie” to join?

 No, absolutely not!
 Detailed explanations and clear instructions are given for every step of the course.
-Plus you can ask questions in the discussion forums or weekly Q&A if you don’t understand something.
+Plus you can ask questions in the discussion forums or monthly Q&A if you don’t understand something.

 Do I need to finish every lesson or do them in order?